 When it comes to surviving college, you always hear about the necessity of a budget.
-People say, “I survived on Ramen for the majority of my years on campus,” but you never believe them until you ACTUALLY get there.
 College can be expensive; the books, tuition, living expenses, and other financial commitments can leave you worried about your bank account.
-It’s difficult to navigate your financials and track your expenses; thankfully, there are tools out there to ensure your success:
+It’s difficult to navigate your financials and track your expenses.
+Thankfully, there are tools out there to ensure your success.

 1. The Classic Envelope

 You may not trust online or mobile gadgets to improve your budget, or you may love carrying cash!
 Both of these are completely acceptable, as you should be comfortable and confident in your budgeting skills.
-Gather some envelopes and write monthly categories on them such as “Food”, “Entertainment”, “Housing”, etc. The categories can be whatever you want!
+Gather some envelopes and write monthly categories on them such as “Food,” “Entertainment,” “Housing,” and so on.
+The categories can be whatever you want!
 Decide how much you are willing to spend in each section, and put the appropriate amount of cash in the envelopes.
 Envelopes are a great way to visually see how much money you are working with for the month.